-How to Prepare Your Own OS Image & Deploy it on Cloud Server
+How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 You can deploy a cloud server from your own custom image.
 This is useful when you need: